kbuckleys/ZENU/README.md

 - Sync: Once you have your desired packages flagged for addition/removal, Sync will take care of the rest with no confirmation prompts except for installing packages.
 In which case, you'll only be prompted once more as a final confirmation.

 > [!NOTE]
 > At least one installed [nerd font](https://www.nerdfonts.com/) is recommended in order to see the Download and Remove indicator glyphs as seen in the preview.
+Otherwise -while it won't break the script- you will, however, see artifacts in the glyphs' stead.